cloudsreal/cloudsreal.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+🐙 Hi, I’m Yujin!
+Click [here](https://hearmyname.net/say/cmn-cn/Yujin) to hear my name.
+My name sounds similar to the word "octopus" in Chinese, so my friends love using this emoji to represent me.

-📖 Hi!
-I’m a fourth-year undergraduate at Nanjing University, China, majoring in Software Engineering.
+📖 I'm a fourth-year undergraduate at Nanjing University, China, majoring in Software Engineering.
 I am currently applying for Ph.D. programs.

 🥰 My research interest lies in Human-Computer Interaction and End-User Software Engineering.
 I am curious about integrating machine learning technologies into my system to support non-technical users.
 I hope to make complex tasks more accessible and effective!

-✨ I'm fortunate to work with Prof.[Haojian Jin](https://www.haojianj.in/) at University of California San Diego and Prof.[Zhiqiang Zuo](https://z-zhiqiang.github.io/) at Nanjing University.
+💡  I'm fortunate to work with Prof.[Haojian Jin](https://www.haojianj.in/) at University of California San Diego and Prof.[Zhiqiang Zuo](https://z-zhiqiang.github.io/) at Nanjing University.

 🩵 In my spare time, I enjoy watching series and documentaries.
 I’m a K-pop fan and I'm learning hip-hop dancing now!